Branford Center, Connecticut: Geography

-As defined by the U.S. Census Bureau, the boundaries of the Center extend from the Branford River north along Short Beach Road (Connecticut Route 142) to U.S. Route 1 (West Main Street), then northeast along Route 1 (becoming North Main Street) to Cedar Street, north on Cedar Street to Interstate 95, and east (northbound) on I-95 to the Branford River, which forms the entire southeastern boundary of the CDP.
+As defined by the U.S. Census Bureau, the boundaries of the Center extend from the Branford River north along Short Beach Road (Route 142) to Route 1 (West Main Street), then northeast along Route 1 (becoming North Main Street) to Cedar Street, north on Cedar Street to Interstate 95, and east (northbound) on I-95 to the Branford River, which forms the entire southeastern boundary of the CDP.

 According to the United States Census Bureau, the CDP (which includes Branford Point in addition to the center) has a total area of 2.1 sqmi, of which 1.9 sqmi is land and 0.2 sqmi, or 10.14%, is water.